emmapearlman/FisherYates/readme.md

 # Fisher Yates readme

 - based on info found in wikipedia and https://www.geeksforgeeks.org/shuffle-a-given-array-using-fisher-yates-shuffle-algorithm/
+- assumption is that input is a string in the format "A-B-C-D"

 ## Controller
 - used dependency injection to add the algorithm service